apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-By default, a simple curl command will be displayed on your production Apollo Server landing page.
-If `embed: true` is passed, *and* a `graphRef` is passed, the production landing page will instead render an embedded version of Apollo Studio Explorer hosted on your endpoint url.
-From this embedded Explorer, you can query the endpoint, and use all the features of the Apollo Studio Explorer on your Apollo Server endpoint.
-You can also sign in to your Apollo Studio account to access your Operation Collections.
-The default value for `embed` is `false`.
+If `true` or you provide an options object, the Apollo Server landing page renders an embedded version of the Apollo Studio Explorer at its GraphQL endpoint URL.
+This enables visitors to query the endpoint directly and use additional Explorer features if signed in with their Apollo account.

+To embed the Explorer, you must _also_ provide Apollo Server with the **graph ref** of the Studio graph to use, usually via the `APOLLO_GRAPH_REF` environment variable.

+The default value is `false`, in which case the landing page displays a basic `curl` command.

 You can configure the Explorer embedded on your Apollo Server endpoint with display and functional options.
 For supported options, see [`embed` options](#embed-options).